matt-ham/matt-ham/README.md

 ### 👋 Hi, my name is Matthew
-### 📚 I'm currently a second year student in Computer Science
+### 📚 I'm currently a fourth year student in Computer Science
-### 🧠 I'm interested in software engineering and development
+### 🧠 I'm interested in software engineering, data science and development

 <!--